DanteTheDevil/CountryForLife/README.md

 ## Country For Life
 This app give you a possibility to check general info and prove your knowledge about different countries of Europe.
 Choose countries, which you want and start a test to see how much do you know.

-Demo is availiable on gitHub pages: [demo].
+Demo is availiable on gitHub pages: [demo](https://dantethedevil.github.io/CountryForLife/).

 ## Tech stack & features